loz-hpc-linux/sysadmin/README.md

 Rather than running scripts independently, operators typically follow a sequence of investigation stages.

 The workflow below illustrates a typical diagnostic path.

 ---

----

-## Operational Workflow

-The toolkit is designed to support a structured investigation workflow commonly used during HPC node triage and cluster incident response.

-Rather than running scripts independently, operators typically follow a sequence of investigation stages when diagnosing node issues in large-scale HPC environments.

----